jhpyle/docassemble/_docs/documents.md

 converts the content into HTML (for previewing in the browser), PDF, and RTF.

+If the `content` is lengthy and you would rather not type it into the interview [YAML] file, you can import the content from a separate file using `content file`:

+{% highlight yaml %}
+---
+question: Your document is ready.
+sets: provide_user_with_document
+attachment:
+  - name: A *hello world* document
+    filename: Hello_World_Document
+    content file: hello.md
+---
+{% endhighlight %}

+Files referenced with `content file` are assumed to reside in the `data/templates` directory within the package in which the interview [YAML] file is located.
+You can specify filenames in other packages by referring to the package name.
+For example:
+`docassemble.demo:data/templates/complaint.md`.

+The `content file` can also refer to a list of file names:

+{% highlight yaml %}
+content file:
+  - introduction.md
+  - jurisdiction.md
+  - discussion.md
+{% endhighlight %}

+The content of multiple `content file` files will be concatenated.

 You can also limit the file formats available:
 {% highlight yaml %}
 ---